 12.4 Practising Your Delivery

 There is no foolproof recipe for good delivery.
 You are a unique person, and you embody different experiences and interests from others.
 This means you have an approach, or a style, that is effective for you.
 It also means that your concern about what others think of you can cause anxiety, even during the most carefully researched and interesting presentation.
 But there are some techniques you can use to minimize that anxious feeling and put yourself in the best possible position to succeed on presentation day.
 You need to prepare for your presentation in as realistic a simulation as possible.
-What follows are some general tips you should keep in mind, but they all essentially derive from one very straight-forward premise: Practice your presentation beforehand, at home or elsewhere, the way you will give it in person.
+What follows are some general tips you should keep in mind, but they all essentially derive from one very straightforward premise: Practice your presentation beforehand, at home or elsewhere, the way you will give it in person.

 Practice Your Presentation Out Loud

 Practice allows you to learn what to say, when and how to say it, but it also lets you know where potential problems lie.
 Since you will be speaking with a normal volume for your presentation, you need to practice that way, even at home.
-This help you learn the presentation, but it will help identify any places where you tend to mispronounce words.
+This will help you learn the presentation, but it will help identify any places where you tend to mispronounce words.
 Also, sentences on paper do not always translate well to the spoken medium.
 Practicing out loud allows you to actually hear where you have trouble and fix it before getting up in front of the audience.

 Practice Your Presentation Standing Up